Zermil/WinDIO/README.md

 # WinDIO

-***IN ACTIVE DEVELOPMENT***

 **Bare bones** of an audio output library for Windows written in C++ with Windows API.
 Outputs a specific sound based on provided frequency.

 Heavily inspired by: [OlcNoiseMaker](https://github.com/OneLoneCoder/synth/blob/master/olcNoiseMaker.h)

-Created as an incentive to learn more about Windows API and, at the very least, the basics of threading.
+Created as an incentive to learn more about Windows API and, at the very least, the basics of threading plus audio programming.

+**Be cautious** when using this, as working with loud sounds and high/low frequencies can (and quite possibly will) damage your hearing.

 ## Used in
 - [MaiDai](https://github.com/zermil/maidai)